 Can I use coffee directly on my Peace Lilies?

-It is recommended you dilute your coffee grounds before you add them to the soil.
+You should dilute your coffee grounds before adding them to the soil.
 Concentrated coffee can lead to fungal overgrowth and moisture retention.

 In what pH do Peace Lilies thrive?